benzookapi/shopify-barebone-app-sample/README.md

     Start command = pnpm run start (= node server.mjs)
     ```

-    `server.mjs` handles the CORS preflight and authenticated POST required when checkout and post-purchase extension Web Workers call `/postpurchase` with a Shopify-signed token.
+    `server.mjs` handles the CORS preflight and authenticated POST required when the Checkout UI, Customer Account UI, and post-purchase extension Web Workers call `/postpurchase` with a Shopify-signed token.
 It also handles the `/mocklogin` preflight used by the POS Printing API.
-The POS sample explicitly adds its session token to the document URL to demonstrate backend authentication, while the Printing API also attaches a session token to the request automatically.
+The POS sample explicitly gets a session token and adds it to the printable document URL so `/mocklogin` can authenticate the shop.
 All other requests are delegated to React Router.

     The shared webhook handler logs the request path, Shopify webhook headers, HMAC result, and complete payload for `/webhookcommon`, `/webhookgdpr`, `/fulfillment_order_notification`, and `/flowaction`.
 Webhook payloads can contain protected customer and order data, so restrict access to logs and remove or redact full-payload logging before using this sample in production.